ChrisCoffey/Articles/content/posts/long_reads/heroku_dyno_analysis.md

 Armed with the instance specs, it is straightforward to look up the underlying AWS instance type.
 The shared CPU dynos appear to run on storage optimized instances.
-That initially puzzled me, but it makes a fair bit of sense when remembering that Herkou is running Linux containers.
+That initially puzzled me, but it makes a fair bit of sense when remembering that Heroku is running Linux containers.
 Each container consumes a relatively limited amount of memory but could consume several GB of space on disk.
 So if you wanted to pack as many containers onto a machine as possible, you'd want something that could store a lot of decompressed images.